 This is a fun game for couples that also asks personal questions with card prompts.

-Talk Flirt Dare is an excellent card game to get as you can raise the ante as your own relationship progresses, from getting to know each other to straight-up dares.
+Talk, Flirt, Dare is an excellent card game to get as you can raise the ante as your own relationship progresses, from getting to know each other to straight-up dares.
 Get as dirty or intimate with this one as you desire.

 Additionally, it makes for a fun anniversary gift that you won’t be embarrassed to keep out on the coffee table.